DorianMood/researches/week-7/LS1906205 weekly report.md

 Problem from above paragraph can be seen as identifying a topology of underlying graph in dataset.
 In [@araghi_dynamic_2021] authors try to solve a problem of clustering temporal graph signals, what means that not only graph features, but graph structure is also evolving in time.

+There are several problems in GNNs now, two most attractive for researches are:

+1. Depth of the network.
+The network cannot be very deep for two main reasons.
+First of all the information is being smoothed way too fast and computation cost is too high.
+There was an approach to construct a really deep network [@chen_simple_2020].
+2. Computation optimization.
+Even 3-4 layer GNN uses unpredictable growing amount of computations.
+There were approaches to reduce computational cost [@wu_simplifying_2019][@hamilton_inductive_2017].

+Authors in [@yang_spagan_2021] propose an approach that can particularly solve this issue.
+Especially the second one.

 # 1. Deep Graph Convolutional Networks for Wind Speed Prediction

 There is a time-series data of several cities in Denmark and Netherlands.
 The task is to build a model that is able to forecast weather conditions based on already learned data.
 There were many approaches to model atmosphere as a fluid flow, as well as machine learning approaches.
 The new way to build a model is considering weather station as nodes in a graph, then learn adjacency matrix from existing data, which then can be used in prediction.